Devinder Toor

 Devinder Toor is a Canadian politician who was elected in the 2019 Alberta general election to represent the electoral district of Calgary-Falconridge in the 30th Alberta Legislature.
 He ran for re-election in 2023 but was defeated.

 Toor supported Danielle Smith in the UCP leadership race and was an early supporter of the Alberta Sovereignty Within a United Canada Act.

 Toor was the Parliamentary Secretary for Multiculturalism and was a member of the Social Services Cabinet Policy Committee, Standing Committee on Legislative Offices and Standing Committee on Public Accounts.
 He previously was on the Standing Committee on Alberta’s Economic Future.

 As MLA, Toor advocated for issues such as reducing crime, more access to charter schools, and lowering taxes.

 Personal life

 Toor was born in India.
 Prior to his election, he owned his own business.
 He has a Bachelor of Science degree in pharmacy.
-Him and his wife Balmeet have 2 children together.
+He and his wife Baljeet have two children together.